Rick Shepherd, head gardener at Bowral’s grand Retford Park, dishes the dirt on what goes on in the garden in spring.

 We use the tall red, double peony poppies in the Persian Carpet border, which look stunning.

 We grow these for their good looks, rather than to harvest for dinner.
-The silver foliage looks great in the Persian Carpet border, and spring buds are a bonus.
+The silver foliage looks great in the Persian Carpet border, and spring buds are

 I rescued this as a lawn weed and planted into the border where its lovely grey foliage and cerise flower is perfect.